mohammadshouaib/CacheProxyServer-Using-Python/README.md

 ## 📖 Description
 This project implements a caching proxy server in Python.
 The proxy server forwards requests from clients to target servers, relays back responses, and enhances performance through caching.
 It also provides features such as logging, request filtering (blacklist/whitelist), and concurrent client handling.

-Additional bonus features include HTTPS support, SSL/TLS decryption (MITM), and a web-based admin interface for managing the proxy.

 ---